gauravmk/sync-discuss-cal/README.md

 # Sync discuss calendars with google calendar

 Provides a unidirectional sync from discuss calendars to an existing google calendar.
 It pulls all discuss events from an ics file and generates google events on a regular basis.
-It protects against double generating events.

 ## Setup